myphysicslab/myphysicslab/src/docs/Building.md

 >*From Closure: The Definitive Guide, by Michael Bolin, p.
 67.*

-The code size savings only happen with
-[ADVANCED compilation][Advanced vs. Simple Compile] which removes dead code.
-When myPhysicsLab is compiled with SIMPLE compilation – which is necessary to use some types of [scripting](Customizing.html) – then there are no savings of code size, in fact all the strings for each locale are included, but only one set of locale strings are used.
+The code size savings only happen when using the Google Closure Compiler with "advanced" compilation which removes dead code.
+When myPhysicsLab is compiled by bundling with `esbuild` there are no savings of code size, in fact all the strings for each locale are included, but only one set of locale strings are used.

-Nonetheless, it is still most practical to **regard the locale as fixed** when the web page loads so that we don't have to rebuild or modify user interface controls when switching locale.
+It is most practical to **regard the locale as fixed** when the web page loads so that we don't have to rebuild or modify user interface controls when switching locale.
 Plus we may want to provide translated text on the web page itself, which usually requires having a separate web page per locale.